Legal Translation of Whistleblower Reports

 Finally, the conclusions of the investigation will need to be translated for all interested parties on both the U.S. office and foreign office side.

-Legal Translation of Whistleblower Reports from Portuguese, Spanish, Mandarin Chinese, Russian, Tagalog, Korean, French, Hebrew to English
+Legal Translation of Whistleblower Reports from Portuguese, Spanish, Mandarin Chinese, Russian, Arabic, Korean, French, Thai, Norwegian, Hebrew to English

 It goes without saying that cross-border investigations for a multinational corporation will have to cover various aspects.
 There needs to be fact finding, there needs to be an understanding of the employment and privacy laws of the country where the investigation is focused, and there needs to be an appreciation for the cultural differences in the foreign office.